pmb59/KLTepigenome/README.md

 </code>

 <h5> Output files: </h5>
-<p> cor_Scores.csv: matrix of maximum values of Pearson correlation coefficients between functional principal component scores  </p>
+<p> cor_Scores.csv: matrix with maximum values of pairwise Pearson correlation coefficients between functional principal component scores  </p>
-<p> cor_Scores_#Eigenfunctions.csv: order of the Eigenfunctions in which the maximum correlation takes place   </p>
+<p> cor_Scores_#Eigenfunctions.csv: order of the eigenfunctions in which the maximum correlation takes place   </p>
-<p> cor_Eigenfunctions.csv: Pearson correlation coefficients between the eigenfunctions in cor_Scores_#Eigenfunctions.csv </p>
+<p> cor_Eigenfunctions.csv: Pearson correlation coefficients between the eigenfunctions in cor_Scores_#Eigenfunctions.csv.
+This value is used to measure the co-localization of the eigenfunctions </p>

 </ul>